-National Hotels Company B.S.C. (the "Company") is a public joint stock company incorporated in the Kingdom of Bahrain and registered with the Ministry of Industry, Commerce and Tourism under commercial registration (CR) number 1665.
+National Hotels Company BSC (the "Company") is a public joint stock company incorporated in the Kingdom of Bahrain and registered with the Ministry of Industry and Commerce under commercial registration (CR) number 1665.
 The address of the registered office of the Company is P.O.
 Box 5243, Building 59, Road 1701, Block 317, Diplomatic Area, Kingdom of Bahrain.
-The Company owns the Diplomat Radisson BLU Hotel (the "Hotel"), which is managed by Rezidor Hotel Company ("Rezidor") under a management agreement dated 20 July 2000 which was initially valid for 15 years.
-In 2007, the Company commenced the operations of its serviced apartments, which are also managed by Rezidor under a management agreement dated 6 May 2003 which was initially valid for 12 years.
+The Company owns the Diplomat Radisson Blu Hotel, Residence & Spa (the "Hotel" & "Residence"), which is managed by Radisson Hotel Group (the "Radisson") under a management agreement up to 31 December 2030.
 In 2012, the Company commenced the operations of its office towers, which are managed by the Company directly.
-In 2015, the management agreement of the Hotel and serviced apartments was amended to extend the management period up to 31 December 2030.
 The Company operates solely in the Kingdom of Bahrain.
-The financial statements were approved by the Director on 24 February 2022.
+The financial statements were approved by the Director on 16 February 2023.